Syed Modasser Ali: Political life

 While studying for his medical degree at Dhaka Medical College, Ali was elected as the vice-president of Bangladesh Chhatra League, the student wing of Bangladesh Awami League.
 However, since then he has terminated any official affiliation with the Awami League, but has been the personal physician of the current Awami League president, Sheikh Hasina.
 He was active in negotiations with the military-backed Bangladesh caretaker government regarding sending Hasina, who was detained on corruption charges, abroad for treatment, and threatened to sue the government over negligence regarding Hasina's treatment during her detention in 2008.
-He also served as a government adviser to Sheikh Hasina, the current prime minister of Bangladesh, and was involved in the formulation of the prime minister's peace model presented at the 66th session of the United Nations General Assembly.
+He also served as a government adviser to Sheikh Hasina during her time as the Prime Minister of Bangladesh and was involved in the formulation of the prime minister's peace model presented at the 66th session of the United Nations General Assembly.

 Books

 Ali has authored several books on community ophthalmology and politics.